The best limescale inhibitor?

 A softener simply removes calcium ions, and replaces them with sodium (salt) ones.

 Such units are expensive to purchase and install.
-Artificially-softened water must
+Artificially-

 In our experience, do they work?